RightsandWrongsgit/ARMTEC/cicd/autoconfig.md

 ## Import/Export by Split

 We have set up configuration splits.
-The Administration menu GUI has an option near the normal Configuration Synchronization option where you can click to go into the Configuration Split set ups:
+The Administration menu GUI has an option near the normal Configuration Synchronization menu item where you can click to go into the Configuration Split set up:
 <img src="../cicd/captures/ConfigSuite1.png"  width="400">

 There you will see the splits we have set up.
 And you can also note their active or inactive status.  <font color=yellow>Remember, you are NOT going to edit the status here.</font> We have our `php.settings` file set up to detect the environment and turn active or inactive the correct splits.
 You can see on the far right the options to Edit, Enable, or Delete a give split and you are going to click Edit on the 'Develop' split.